 “We all work together to return power and ensure everyone gets home safely,” said Steve.
 “While our focus is restoration, safety is always the number one priority.”

 Away from Home: Helping Our Neighbors in the South

-Sometimes those duties cross state lines.
+Sometimes, especially during the quickly approaching hurricane season, those duties cross state lines.
 This was true for Steve when he volunteered to work storm restoration efforts in Texas after Category 4 Hurricane Harvey devastated the area in 2017.
 He spent over two weeks on the ground, helping assess the damage caused by the hurricane.
 He was responsible for assigning jobs and creating a work plan to accomplish the day’s goals.

 “Foresters evaluated each job site to help keep the crews and the public safe in and around the work area.
-After we cleared the vegetation, so that the lineworkers could begin their work, we would talk with the tree crews to keep morale up, go on supply runs if they needed anything, and generally help to keep everyone’s focus on the devastating, but critical, job at hand,” said Steve.
+After we cleared the vegetation so that the lineworkers could begin their work, we would talk with the tree crews to keep morale up, go on supply runs if they needed anything, and generally help to keep everyone’s focus on the devastating, but critical, job at hand,” said Steve.

-Steve has no doubt that helping restore power for those affected by Hurricane Harvey was one of the most impactful experiences he’s had on the job.
 “My time in Texas opened my eyes in many ways.
 In a matter of moments, these people lost everything.
 It makes you want to be the person that gets the power back on and offers them a semblance of hope amid a sea of disaster.”

 Steve and our forestry team work hard each and every day, severe weather or not, to keep the power on.
 Visit AEPOhio.com/Trees to learn more about the important work they do.

 If a Severe Storm Hits, Keep These Tips in Mind